facebookresearch/demucs/README.md

 The `--overlap` option controls the amount of overlap between prediction windows (for Demucs one window is 10 seconds).
 Default is 0.25 (i.e. 25%) which is probably fine.

+The `--only-two-stems=vocal` option allows separate vocals only. `vocal` can be changed into any source in the selected model.
+This will mix the files after separating it fully, so it woldn't be faster or more memory-efficient.

 The `-j` flag allow to specify a number of parallel jobs (e.g. `demucs -j 2 myfile.mp3`).
 This will multiply by the same amount the RAM used so be careful!